lioravr/NBA-Analyzing/readme.md

 ---

+**Update**
+The project doesn't run for now.
+The sloution for the problem is to add "" in a new line at the requirements in the backend file.

 1. Explore all the players from the begining of the league until today.

 2. Filter by years, position and player stat.